Miteshryp/ecs-rust/notes.md

 - This we could do by storing the typeid in a system and identifying whether the type supplied to us is the one which matches the one which that system wants.

 - We should be able to attach handlers to each system, hence we need a standard format definition (defined function arguments) for a handler function.

+- Handlers should be able to take in a component and perform an operation on it.
+The question remains how do we take and store this handler in a system struct?

+- We must also implement mechanisms to ensure the following:
+    1. One component instance can only belong to a single entity.
+For this, each component needs to keep track of the entity its currently attached to.
+This i think will have to be the responsibility of a system
+    The question is now which system, an entity system or a component system?
+    The aim of this mechanism is that if a component is removed from an entity, the component can be removed from memory.
+The converse however does not stand true, i.e. an empty or orphan entity can exist (one with no components) [Think if we should allow empty entities]

+    2. There should only exist one system to handle a single type of component or entity in the world.
+Hence the world class needs to make sure it only creates new systems for entities or components which are being created for the first time.